Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Based on an in vitro hemodialysis study, Orbactiv is unlikely to be removed from blood by hemodialysis.
 In the event of overdose, supportive measures should be taken.

-Orbactiv (oritavancin) for injection contains oritavancin diphosphate, a semisynthetic lipoglycopeptide antibacterial drug.
+Orbactiv (oritavancin) for injection contains oritavancin diphosphate, a semisynthetic lipoglycopeptide antibacterial drug for intravenous infusion.

-Each vial is reconstituted with sterile water for injection and further diluted with 5% Dextrose in sterile Water for intravenous infusion.
-Both the reconstituted solution and the diluted solution for infusion should be clear, colorless to pale yellow solution [see Dosage and Administration (2.2)].
+Each vial is reconstituted with sterile water for injection and further diluted with 5% dextrose injection (D5W) for intravenous infusion.
+Both the reconstituted solution and the diluted solution for infusion should be a clear, colorless to pale yellow solution, free of visible particles [see Dosage and Administration (2.3)].

 Orbactiv - Clinical Pharmacology